A Block-Randomized Stochastic Method with Importance Sampling for CP Tensor Decomposition: Introduction

-It is known that the computation of CP decomposition is a challenging problem.
-At present, there are many algorithms for CP decomposition.
-One popular one is the alternative least squares (ALS) method proposed in the original papers \cite{carrollAnalysisIndividualDifferences1970,harshmanFoundationsPARAFACProcedure1970}.
-Specifically, we translate the $n$-th factor matrix $\A^{(n)}$ as the solution to the following least squares problem:
+It is well known that the computation of CP decomposition is a challenging problem.
+Currently, there are many methods for this decomposition.
+A popular one is the alternating least squares (ALS) method proposed in the original papers \cite{carroll1970AnalysisIndividual,harshman1970FoundationsPARAFAC}.
+Specifically, we transform the $n$-th factor matrix $\mat{A}^{(n)}$ as the solution to the following least squares problem: